mphill/kysely-expo/README.md

 Kysely is a type-safe SQL query builder that conveintly generates and executes SQL.
 Visit https://github.com/kysely-org/kysely for more information.

-🚨  **This is currently alpha, please don't use in production quite yet** 🚨
+🚨  **This is currently beta, please don't use in production quite yet** 🚨

 ## Getting Started
 - Install kysely-expo